Short answer

 Block-STM EVM

 Aeredium uses Block-STM parallel EVM execution, the same approach pioneered by Aptos, rather than sequential transaction processing.
-On testnet, this sets up the infrastructure for the claimed 10,000+ TPS throughput once mainnet load arrives.
+The June 25 AMA described the live public testnet around 250,000 TPS end to end, while a separate peak ingestion benchmark recorded 1,436,820 TPS under controlled load conditions.

 Developer access: build on the testnet now